• Skip to primary navigation

 Prepare the sauce

 Combine all the sauce ingredients in a jug and then pour the sauce into the vegetables in the pan.
-Bring to the boil then reduce the heat to a simmer and leave for 5 minutes (image 3 above).
+Bring to a boil then reduce the heat to a simmer and leave for 5 minutes (image 3 above).

 Add the meat and any remaining marinade, replace the lid and leave for another 5 minutes or until the vegetables are cooked to your taste and the meat is tender (image 4 above).